PhilD001/biomechZoo/readme.txt

-biomechZoo is a user-customizable Matlab toolbox for the processing and visualization of biomechanical movement data.
+biomechZoo is a user-customizable toolbox for the processing, analysis, and visualization of biomechanical movement data.

 Summary: